 Our custom QM system is subject to constant changes and improvements.
 It contains, amongst others, the following elements:

 100% final inspection of all gear profiles that must have gauge quality.
 Reduction of measurement uncertainties during gear and spline inspection improving existing and developing of new inspection methods for industrial metrology of gearing Guaranteeing of comparability of all measuring results with calibrated artefacts and ring comparisons Instead of a certificate, which is with regard to product quality rather questionable anyway, we offer the following:

 This ensures that our customers can verify requirements, which may even exceed those of ISO/QS 9000, and establishes mutual trust.

-The future development of FRENCO GmbH is to be continuously in the direction of improved technology.
-The further development refers to the qualification of the staff, the internal processes and their transparency as well as to the products offered on the market consisting of mechanics, electronics and software.
+The future development of FRENCO GmbH is continuously focused on improved technology.
+The further development refers to the qualification of staff, the internal processes and their transparency as well as to the products offered on the market consisting of mechanics, electronics and software.